Thoughts on the Universal Dependencies proposal for Japanese

 One important form lacking from the table is 遊ん ason-, found in combination with the past tense marker た -ta and the て -te ending, which is regarded as secondarily derived from the continuative form 遊び asobi via what is known as 'euphonic change' (音便 onbin).

 With regard to 辞 ji attaching to verbs, Hashimoto admitted that there is no fundamental distinction between his 辞 ji and suffixes, merely a difference in degree.
 He described 辞 ji as attaching freely and regularly whereas suffixes attach according to 'customary usage'.
 Despite the lack of any fundamental distinction, he felt that 辞 ji should be distinguished from other suffixes, and for this reason approved of Yamada's treatment of agglutinative morphemes after the verb as 'complex endings' rather than suffixes.
 However, unlike Yamada, who classed them as belonging to the preceding verb, Hashimoto decided that such 辞 ji should be treated as separate 語 go.
-This fateful decision over 80 years ago eventually led to the current treatment of both particles and verbal auxiliaries as separate words in Japanese grammar, and thus in the current Japanese implementation of UD.
+This fateful decision made over 80 years ago, to class agglutinative forms following verbs as separate 'words', eventually led to the current treatment of both particles and verbal auxiliaries as separate words in Japanese grammar, and thus the current Japanese implementation of UD.

 In later studies Hashimoto also developed the concept of 連文節 renbunsetsu 'linked bunsetsu' in analysing sentence structure.
 By combining bunsetsu into larger units on mostly semantic grounds, Hashimoto placed the bunsetsu at the centre of grammatical relations in Japanese.